loricvdt/PP/GUI/README.md

 # GUI for the potential barrier

-Graphical interface enabling to modify parameters of the wave function passing through a potential barrier in real time
+Graphical interface enabling to modify parameters of the wave function passing through a potential barrier in real time.
+For information on how the calculations are made check [calculations](calculations.pdf)

 Created by [Loric Vandentempel](https://github.com/loricvdt/)

 ## Dependencies

-The packages needed to run this code are **tkinter** (may already come with Python) and **matplotlib**.
+The packages needed to run this code are **tkinter** (may already come with Python) and **matplotlib**

 ## Usage